 Getting Dual Diagnosis Treatment for Drug Abuse and Depression

-Don’t be ashamed or embarrassed if you think you may be suffering from depression and drug addiction.
-Seeking help is the first step to recovery and regaining control of your life.
-Doctors have a term for people who have both depression and an addiction to drugs, or any substance.
-It is called a Dual Diagnosis; which can be a combination of any mental disorder (like depression) and addiction (like drugs, alcohol or even gambling.)
+If you think you may be suffering from depression and drug addiction, seeking help is the first step to recovery and regaining control of your life.
+Medical and clinical professionals have a term for people who have both depression and an addiction or substance abuse disorder.
+It is called a Dual Diagnosis; which can be a combination of mental disorders (like depression) and addiction (like drugs, alcohol.)

-The key to a successful recovery is treating both the depression and the drug addiction at the same time.
-Our drug rehab centers use an individualized, evidence-based treatment program that is developed just for your level of drug use and depression.
-Not everyone is the same, and your treatment should not be either.
-We look at each person’s unique history and create an addiction treatment program that best fits your needs.
+One key to a successful recovery is treating both the depression and the drug addiction at the same time.
+Network drug rehab centers use an individualized, evidence-based treatment program that is developed based on individual levels of drug use and depression.
+Not everyone is the same, and treatment should not be either.
+Staff look at each person’s unique history and create an addiction treatment program that meets your specific needs.

 Drug Rehab and Depression Treatment:

 Depression can relate to a chemical imbalance within the brain, which often results in feelings of lethargy, sadness, and hopelessness.
 The timing of events is almost impossible to discern which came first – the depression or the substance abuse as the one may lead to the other.

 Using drugs to escape the depression can lead to a deeper depression and continued drug use.

 What can be Done to Address Depression